 [Nevan Krogan] 26:40

 Well, there's there's a couple of senior scientists in the lab that handle it.
 And for example, there's been some recent comments about being worried about coming back on campus with respect to COVID.
 And I, I think there were some very valid points raised, and we just I discussed it with my leadership team.
 And we responded accordingly.
 But it was basically a concern about coming back to the lab with COVID, to lab meetings in particular, that was the last comment that was posted there.
-And we responded by saying, you know what, let's, what we can do hybrid, I mean, it turned out, we can't meet at all.
-Now, this was before the Delta kind of rose up, but we responded by saying, you know, what we can, we can do a hybrid going forward for those that are uncomfortable.
+And we responded by saying, you know what, let's, what we can do hybrid, I mean, it turned out, we can't meet at all now, this was before the Delta kind of rose up, but we responded by saying, you know, we can do a hybrid going forward for those that are uncomfortable.
 So that was just one example.
 And I think that's where the forum did work successfully.

 [Willow Coyote-Maestas] 27:28

 Alright, thanks.
-Thanks for this just, Oh, you want to say something more?
-Jason,
+Thanks for this just, oh, you want to say something more, Jason?

 [Jason Sello] 27:32